Measuring the Security of Mobile LLM Agents under Adversarial Prompts from Untrusted Third-Party Channels: Background and Related Work

 \PP{3.
 Exposure to Untrusted Content} The mobile ecosystem is populated with third-party libraries, advertising networks, and embedded content providers, many of which operate outside the user’s direct trust boundary~\cite{zhan2021research}.
 Prior work has documented deceptive overlays~\cite{yan2019understanding}, ad fraud campaigns~\cite{liu2020maddroid}, and malicious JavaScript in WebViews~\cite{rizzo2018babelview}.
 Mobile LLM agents that autonomously parse UI elements or HTML are particularly vulnerable, as they may follow malicious prompts, misinterpret harmful ads, or execute deceptive workflows.

-To summarize, {\em in a typical mobile setting, LLM agents give rise to a lethal trifecta of security risks}: {\sf (1)} they can access large amounts of sensitive user data, {\sf (2)} they routinely send this data over the network, and {\sf (3)} they rely on untrusted external inputs, making them vulnerable as confused deputies.
-For example, an agent may be tricked into sending sensitive information to a malicious website or app while believing it is completing a legitimate task.
+In a typical mobile setting, LLM agents give rise to a lethal trifecta of security risks:{\sf (1)} they can access sensitive data {\sf (2)} they routinely send this data over the network, and {\sf (3)} they rely on untrusted external inputs: For example, an agent may be tricked into sending sensitive information to a malicious website or app while believing it is completing a legitimate task.
 This paper examines these risks and evaluates how secure and robust mobile LLM agents are against a range of attack vectors.